csos95/4553-SpatialDS-christopher-silva/README.md

 csoscss@gmail.com

-https://csos95.ddns.net (currently down because it runs on a raspberry pi and a stome corrupted the sd card)
+https://csos95.ddns.net (currently down because it runs on a raspberry pi and a storm corrupted the sd card)